ColorfulSoft/System.AI/Tutorials/Tensor creation.md

 ### Creation from a given data
 #### From standard .NET number

-The simplest way to create the torch.Tensor is explicit conversion from the standard .NET number.
+The simplest way to create the torch.Tensor is simple conversion from the standard .NET number.

 ```C#
 Half h = 1;